-- Start contacting potential invitees to gauge their interest and availability.
-Include the STAR Net summary in Appendix A along with your initial contact so that they understand the project and the need for a Community Dialogue. - Begin brainstorming discussion questions. - Identify your facilitator, note takers, and assistants.
+- Start contacting potential invitees to gauge their interest and availability. - Begin brainstorming discussion questions. - Identify your facilitator, note takers, and assistants.
 If possible, include them in conversations about discussion questions so they understand the goals of the dialogue.

-2-3 months before
+1-2 months before